albrenner/Human_Genetics_Lab/README.md

 **Course Description:**

 This is an online course that emphasizes population genetic theory as integrated into a practical, hands-on computational experience.
 Students will build on a theory-based lecture to gain a detailed understanding of population genetics through extensive data analysis.
 The focus of the lab component is on human genetic/genomic example datasets.
-Each week, you will watch 2 provided lecture recordings given by Gillian Meeks, who is concurrently teaching this course at UC Davis.
+Each week, you will watch 2 provided lecture recordings given by Gillian Meeks, who is concurrently teaching this course at UC Davis, and me.

 **Course Objectives:**